theKashey/rewiremock/README.md

    const rewiremock = require('rewiremock').default;
    ```

-## To run inside webpack enviroment.
+## To run inside Webpack environment.
-  Rewiremock can `emulate` few webpack features(like aliases) in node.js environment, but it also can be run inside webpack.
+  Rewiremock can `emulate` few Webpack features(like aliases) in node.js environment, but it also can be run inside Webpack.
-  > Actually rewiremock is the first client side mocking library
+  > Actually rewiremock is the first client-side mocking library

-  But not so fast, hanny.
-First you have to have 3(!)
+  But not so fast, handy.
+First, you have to have 3(!)
 Plugins enabled.
-  1. webpack.NamedModulesPlugin().
-To enlight the real names of modules, not "numbers". __Enabled by default__ in webpack "dev" mode
+  1. `webpack.NamedModulesPlugin()`.
+To enlight the real names of modules, not "numbers". __Enabled by default__ in Webpack "dev" mode
-  2. webpack.HotModuleReplacementPlugin().
+  2. `webpack.HotModuleReplacementPlugin()`.
 To provide some information about connections between modules.
-  Might be (and usually) __already enabled__, double activation of this plugin might broke everything.
+  Might be (and usually) __already enabled__, double activation of this plugin might break everything.
-  3. rewiremock.webpackPlugin.
+  3. `rewiremock.webpackPlugin`.
 To add some magic and make gears rolling.

 ```js
 plugins: [